publishpress/publishpress-series/readme.txt

 Make sure you check out the features section in the "other notes" tab for all the neat stuff you can do!

+**VERY IMPORTANT** - if you are upgrading, make sure you read the upgrade notes found within the Installation Tab - there are a couple of changes that affect your settings on the Series Options page.

 == Installation ==

 **NOTE: As of version 2.1, Organize Series now *requires* WordPress 2.8 - for earlier versions of WordPress, use [version 2.0.8 of Organize Series](http://downloads.wordpress.org/plugin/organize-series.2.0.8.zip)**